The release‘The Long And Winding Road’/‘For You Blue’.

-In the US, Let It Be was preceded by a single, The Long And Winding Road/For You Blue.
-By the time it was issued on 11 May 1970, news of The Beatles' split had broken.
-The single was one result of Allen Klein's plan to rapidly increase The Beatles' income: 1.2m copies were sold in its first two days on sale, and it became The Beatles' 20th and final number one single in the US.
+By the time the single was issued on 11 May 1970, news of The Beatles’ split had broken.
+The release was one result of Allen Klein’s plan to rapidly increase The Beatles’ income: 1.2m copies were sold in its first two days on sale, and it became The Beatles’ 20th and final number one single in the US.

 Let It Be had its US release on 18 May 1970.
 More than 3,700,000 advance orders had been placed, which at the time was the highest for any album in the history of the US recording industry.

 In the UK, Let It Be was initially released on 8 May 1970 as a box set, with a 168-page book, titled Get Back, containing stills and dialogue from the Let It Be film.
 The package retailed at £2 19s 11d, one pound more than the normal selling price of an album, and on 6 November 1970 it was withdrawn and replaced by a conventional album release.

 The Let It Be film had its world première in New York City on 13 May 1970.
 On 20 May UK premieres were held at Liverpool’s Gaumont Cinema and the London Pavilion.
 Tellingly, none of The Beatles attended any of the events.

 The film was taken over by Allen Klein, who actually got The Beatles much later, after Let It Be was all recorded, and that was when the rot set in.
 Klein saw a rough-cut of it and said he didn’t want anyone else in the film but The Beatles, so everyone else who was in any shot at any time was taken out, the net result being that it got a bit difficult to watch after a while.
 Also, some of the stuff that I know was in there originally, and was extremely interesting, was conversations with other people, members of the film crew, people who were just around, people visiting, like Billy Preston – but Klein said that only The Beatles could be in the film and that was it.